theambientdronesofvirabelo/Virabelo/index.md

 The releases back then were more in the ambient/minimal/techno vein.
 This time around I think, that for the most part, I'll be concentrating on creating ambient drones.

-I recently downloaded Mononoke, and am learning how to have fun with it.
+I recently downloaded Mononoke and am learning how to have fun with it.
 ![mononoke app](https://github.com/theambientdronesofvirabelo/Virabelo/blob/main/media/20250508_130349~2.jpg)